 I have to admit crossing the street in Iran is even more insane than in India or any other place I have been.
 Of course there is no traffic lights, cars going like crazy and there are numerous.
 On the wide streets it is impossible to find a moment with no car coming.
 So the only solution is to GO!
 Just go and hope that all cars coming straight towards you, will stop.
 Believe me, I was just closing my eyes because I couldn’t watch that crazy vehicles coming to kill me.
 Drivers in Iran are totally mad!
 Going by car was like in video games world.
 Unforgettable.

+Above all the things I should know before coming to Iran, clothes were the most important as Iran is strict about that.
 We have learned quickly that people are really serious about the scarf covering girl’s head.
 For some reason I had hoped, that they will be more relaxed about it, especially in between tourists and young people, but I was wrong.
 We saw some police cars showing up that they arrested plenty of girls for showing too much of hair.
 Tight clothes are also not welcomed, specially jeans.
 We have seen people yelling at girls like that on the street or throwing small stones, so it is not only government policy but also society rule.
 What I couldn’t support is that girls have to wear long sleeves (even if it’s 45 degrees), long pants and scarf covering neck and head but men don’t have to do it.
 More, they can wear very tight t-shirts or jeans.
 The only thing – they must dress long pants.

 Woman and man